-What you must pay when you get Services that are covered for you these services transportation could endanger the person's health or if authorized by the plan. \$225 copay for each Medicare-• Non-emergency transportation by ambulance is appropriate if it is documented that the member's covered Air Ambulance service. condition is such that other means of You pay these amounts until you transportation could endanger the person's health reach the out-of-pocket maximum. and that transportation by ambulance is medically Prior Authorization is required for required. non-emergency transportation.
+What you must pay when you get Services that are covered for you these services transportation could endanger the person's health or if authorized by the plan. • Non-emergency transportation by ambulance is \$225 copay for each Medicareappropriate if it is documented that the member's covered Air Ambulance service. condition is such that other means of You pay these amounts until you transportation could endanger the person's health reach the out-of-pocket maximum. and that transportation by ambulance is medically Prior Authorization is required for required. non-emergency transportation.
 Annual routine physical exam \$0 copay Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Annual Routine Physical Exam is limited to one each year. 🍑 Annual wellness visit There is no coinsurance. copayment, or deductible for the If you've had Part B for longer than 12 months, you annual wellness visit. can get an annual wellness visit to develop or update Prior authorization may be a personalized prevention plan based on your current required. health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone mass measurement There is no coinsurance, copayment, or deductible for For qualified individuals (generally, this means Medicare-covered bone mass people at risk of losing bone mass or at risk of measurement. osteoporosis), the following services are covered every 24 months or more frequently if medically Prior authorization may be necessary: procedures to identify bone mass, detect required.
+Bone mass measurement There is no coinsurance, copayment, or deductible for For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically bone loss, or determine bone quality, including a physician's interpretation of the results.